 - LOC or LCO For Your Skin?

-I get that all these abbreviations can get irritating and hard to remember.
+If you’re on a new hair journey, abbreviations can get a bit daunting, and hard to remember.
 By ignoring the fancy sounding new vocabulary and concentrating on the meaning behind the techniques, you and your hair will both be happier.

 Here is a hint, do not jump on every band wagon because every head of hair is different.
 However, if a method or hair practice is popular and you keep seeing it everywhere then it makes sense to take a second look at it.